What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 “Access to the right opportunities” is one of the biggest challenges.
 Access to relevant information and skills, access to business opportunities, access to supply chains and access to appropriate enterprise and supplier development programmes.

 Since many youth in our country have to overcome the “Access” hurdle this year, the SAB Kick Start has ramped up its programme reach and scope to impact 600 young people across the country.
-This even extends into supporting two youth townships hubs in Mohlakeng and Umlazi.
+This even extends into supporting two youth township hubs in Mohlakeng and Umlazi.

 The global youth unemployment crisis, along with climate change, is one of the great challenges of our time